Skip to main content

 Academic

-An academic exploration of the long-term risks of for sleep necessitates a shift in perspective from clinical outcomes to the underlying molecular and physiological mechanisms.
+An academic exploration of the long-term risks of progesterone use for sleep necessitates a shift in perspective from clinical outcomes to the underlying molecular and physiological mechanisms.
 The central inquiry becomes ∞ how does sustained agonism of progesterone receptors, particularly in the central nervous system, alter cellular function, metabolic pathways, and the delicate homeostatic balance of the neuroendocrine system?

 We must move beyond the statistical associations of large-scale trials and examine the biological plausibility that underpins them.
 The focus here is on the pleiotropic effects of progesterone and its metabolites, specifically allopregnanolone, a potent neurosteroid.